Part 5. Protein structure annotation settings

 more proteins, the best matching homolog is taken.
 Images

-below demonstrate the membrane spanning segments
+below demonstrate the annotation on membrane spanning segments

-annotation as determined in PDBTM using the TMDET
+as determined in PDBTM using the TMDET

 automated algorithm (for details, please refer to the